IT Services for Transport and Logistics: Fleet, ERP & Cybersecurity

 What IT support do transport and logistics companies need?

 Reliable help desk, TMS and WMS infrastructure support, multi-site networking, mobile device management for drivers and warehouse staff, secure backups with tested restores, Microsoft 365 management, endpoint protection, and patch management.
 If the environment runs across warehouses, trucks, terminals, and office staff, you’re also covering identity changes, after-hours escalation, and recovery planning.
-That is why most firms need both dependable IT support and stronger cybersecurity services, not just a reactive help desk.
+That’s why most firms need both dependable IT support and stronger cybersecurity services, not just a reactive help desk.

 Can you support our TMS, WMS, and dispatch systems?

-Fusion supports the IT infrastructure your logistics systems depend on.
+Fusion Computing supports the IT infrastructure your logistics systems depend on.
 For vendor-specific application issues, we coordinate with your software vendor while keeping the surrounding environment stable.
 That means you aren’t left bouncing between the software team, the network provider, and internal staff every time a workflow breaks down.
 If you’ve already got internal IT, this often fits best as a co-managed IT model.

 How do you manage devices used by drivers and warehouse staff?